-Table 6.1 ECA (Sewage) Effluent Limits
+Table 6.1: ECA (Sewage) Effluent Limits

 Table E-2 provides a summary of the monthly effluent water quality data for comparison to the Effluent Limits noted above.
-The 2022 monthly discharge quality generally complied with the ECA (Sewage) Effluent Limits.
-The exception was the March 24 TSS concentration.
-A follow-up confirmation sample was not obtained; however, the TSS concentration in the April 28 sample was below the Effluent Limit; therefore, the TSS Effluent Limit exceedance was not confirmed, and the Works complied with the Effluent Limits in 2022.
-It is noted that the laboratory pH values for May 26 and August 31 exceeded the Effluent Limit for pH; however, it is understood that the limit applies to field pH only.
+The 2023 monthly discharge quality generally complied with the ECA (Sewage) Effluent Limits.
+The exceptions were the April 24 field pH value and the July 26 TSS concentration.
+For the April pH Effluent Limit exceedance, a follow-up field pH measurement was completed on May 2 and the April pH exceedance was not confirmed.
+A follow-up confirmation sample was not obtained for the July TSS Effluent Limit exceedance; however, the TSS concentration in the August 30 sample was below the Effluent Limit; therefore, the TSS Effluent Limit exceedance was not confirmed, and the Works complied with the Effluent Limits in 2023.

-6.3 CONDITION 5 - EFFLUENT VISUAL OBSERVATIONS
+6.3 Condition 5 - Effluent Visual Observations

-Visual observations were made during each of the 2022 monthly monitoring events.
+Visual observations were made during each of the 2023 monthly monitoring events.
 Water discharging was clear, clean and free of floating or settleable solids during each monitoring event.

-6.4 CONDITION 6 - EFFLUENT QUALITY MONITORING
+6.4 Condition 6 - Effluent Quality Monitoring